ADRapanot/WP-Elementor-Post/README.md

 This project publishes posts to WordPress with Elementor components and Ultimate FAQ items.
 It includes utilities to:

-- Publish articles with an Elementor Table of Contents shortcode.
+- Publish articles with an Elementor Table of Contents.
-- Publish Elementor Accordion FAQ items (CPT `ufaq`) and insert an FAQ shortcode and JSON-LD schema.
+- Publish Elementor Accordion FAQ items and FAQ schema.
-- Use browser cookies to bypass WAF (Incapsula) challenges for testing.

-This README explains configuration, cookie handling, and how to run the included scripts.
+This README explains configuration and how to run the included scripts.

 ## Files of interest

 - `wordpress_service.py` — low-level HTTP client and helpers for interacting with the WP REST API.
 - `publish_elementor_widgets.py` — example scripts demonstrating usage.
-- `config.json` — configuration file for Elementor template id.

-## Configuration (wp_config.json)

-Create or edit `config.json` at the repo root.
-Example format:

-{
-"elementor_template_id": 1425
-}

-- `elementor_template_id` (optional): the Elementor template id used for the TOC shortcode (defaults to `1425`).

 ## Running locally (macOS)